telerik/winforms-docs/controls/gridview/rows/adding-and-inserting-rows.md

 {{endregion}}

->caption Figure 1: Add a blank new row.
+>caption Figure 1: Add a blank new row

 ![WinForms RadGridView Add a blank new row](images/gridview-rows-adding-and-inserting-rows001.png)